Feat2GS: Probing Visual Foundation Models with Gaussian Splatting: Experiments

 \subsection{Motivation Validation}

 \pheading{Novel View Synthesis Correlates with 3D Metrics.} Using 2D metrics instead of 3D ones allows us to bypass the need for 3D \gt.
 Motivated by this, we propose \featgs to assess the 3D awareness of VFMs through the 2D metric of novel view synthesis (NVS).
 The key question is: \textit{Can novel view synthesis effectively serve as a proxy for 3D metrics?} We posit that high-quality NVS strongly correlates with an accurate 3D representation.
 To validate this hypothesis, we conduct experiments on the DTU dataset~\cite{DTU} with dense pointclouds as 3D \gt, evaluating both the 2D NVS and the 3D point cloud regression tasks.
 We then calculated the correlation between these results, as shown in \cref{tab:DTU}.
 The results reveal a strong correlation between 2D and 3D metrics, supporting NVS as an indicator for 3D assessment.
-We further qualitatively demonstrate this correlation in \cref{fig:metric3d}.
+We further qualitatively demonstrate this correlation in \cref{fig:metric3d} (See more details in \suppl's \cref{fig:supp_metric3d}).
 The results indicate a strong relationship between NVS and 3D metrics, confirming that high-quality NVS aligns closely with accurate 3D representations.

 \pheading{Data Diversity Matters for Comprehensive Probing.} Testing on small-scale data can lead to biased conclusions.
 As shown in \cref{tab:GTA}, the evaluation results vary across probing GTA modes and different datasets.
 For instance, LLFF is relatively simple for novel view synthesis due to its dense view capturing and small scale. \mastr, \dustr, and \dino show superior geometry results on LLFF.
 However, none of them ranks higher than \radio on T\&T dataset, which features more challenging scenes.
+We sort the datasets from easy to hard in ~\cref{tab:GTA} to derive insights from the variations.
+Additionally, we show performance correlations in \suppl's \cref{fig:correlation_dataset}.
+We observe that no method consistently performs well across all datasets when the evaluation set is large.
 Dataset evaluation bias is inevitable.
 By removing the need for 3D ground truth, we can evaluate on large-scale diverse captures, thereby ensuring that the results are much less biased.
+Therefore, we base our findings on overall performance and discuss outliers separately.